para-droid-ai/Gemini-Topic-Streamer/README.md

 *   Receive synthesized information rather than just lists of links.
 *   Understand how new information builds upon previous knowledge.
 *   Control the depth and breadth of the information received.
-*   Consume content in multiple ways, including listening.
+*   Consume content in multiple ways, including listening to individual updates or full podcast episodes.

 ## What Gemini Topic Streamer Does